 Except for that laggy viewfinder LCD, the OM-4T handled beautifully.
 The controls all felt well-made and smooth under use.

 Rewinding film on the OM-4T is a little different from on the OM-1 and OM-2.
 Press in the R button atop the camera next to the shutter button.
-Then pull up the rewind crank and rewind away.
+Then unfold the rewind crank and rewind away.

 See more from this camera in my Olympus OM-4T gallery.